-Students may apply to this joint program after successful completion of three years in the Bachelor in Environmental Studies program at York (1 additional year of study).
+- As a current YorkU student, after successful completion of three years in the Bachelor in Environmental Studies program at York (1 additional year of study).

 How to apply

 - If you began with your Bachelor in Environmental Studies program at York, you will submit an application to the Ontario College Application Services (OCAS) in December of your third year of study.

 You are required to provide official evidence of academic achievement in secondary education.
 This can be demonstrated through: